Christopher Maloney (English singer): 2013–present: Post X Factor

 Christopher opened his first performing arts school in Liverpool on 9 June 2014.
 Maloney established the academy to nurture the talent of the younger generation in Merseyside.

 Of his venture, he said: "I want to give something back to the community.
-I'm trying to make the performing arts accessible to the children."

-At the academy, the youngsters have the opportunity to train under Maloney's direction, as well as a team of top quality coaches.
+I'm trying to make the performing arts accessible to the children."At the academy, the youngsters have the opportunity to train under Maloney's direction, as well as a team of top quality coaches.

 In 2016, Maloney opened his second academy in Wirral, which moved to Prenton Park in 2018.

 Maloney entered the Celebrity Big Brother house in January 2016.
 On 26 January 2016, Maloney was the fifth person to be evicted after receiving the fewest votes.
 He had spent 22 days in the house.

-In November 2018, Maloney's debut autobiography, titled Wildcard, was released.
+In November 2018, Maloney's debut autobiography, titled Wildcard, was released which chronicles his journey from a nervous auditionee to a national figure, detailing personal struggles and triumphs.

+Maloney publicly came out as gay in 2013, stating that he had not previously discussed his sexuality to protect his partner's privacy during the intense media scrutiny of The X Factor.